A lien can be a game-changer when you’re buying or selling a used car.

 A lien is an interest in the car that the owner grants to another party (such as a bank, financial institution, or other party), usually as security or collateral for a debt, until such debt has been discharged.
 As an example, if you own a vehicle and you finance all or some of that vehicle with a lender or financial institution, your vehicle will likely have a lien registered against it by the lender or financial institution.
 The vehicle is the bank’s “security” that you will pay back the money they loaned you.
 If you don’t pay it back, they could repossess the vehicle.

 If a lender loans a car owner money to pay off the vehicle, the lender may then be granted partial ownership of the vehicle through that lien.
-Car liens are common – about 37 percent of vehicles searched by CARFAX Canada having an existing lien.
+Car liens are common – over 40 percent of vehicles searched by CARFAX Canada having an existing lien.

 Checking for a car lien

 The first step to clearing up a car lien is discovering it.
 While a dealership is legally required to clear off existing liens before selling a used car, you have to be more careful when buying or selling cars privately.
-A CARFAX Canada Verified report will search for liens in the Canadian province or territory where the vehicle was registered or had its registration renewed within the past year.
+CARFAX Canada Vehicle History Report + Lien Check will search for liens in every province or territory in Canada so long as the vehicle is currently registered and/or has been registered in the past.

 If you’re interested in a used car and discover it has a lien, it doesn’t mean you shouldn’t close the deal, it just means an extra step in the process – clearing the lien before you buy.